I. Purpose

 They require coordination.

-The goal is isolation, not refutation.
+The goal is isolation.

 VI.
 Regulation as Narrative Warfare